jwflory/fedora-summer-coding-metrics/README.md

 `--weeks / -w`

 * Takes an integer value to represent number of weeks.
-Converts it into timedelta.
+Converts it into time-delta.
 (1week = 604,800 seconds).
 Default value is 1.
 This values is ignored if the `--start` and `--end` values are set.

 `--mode / -m`